redimp/otterwiki/otterwiki/help_admin.md

 On the Edit user page you can remove a user from the wiki's database.
 Check the box and hit <span class="btn btn-danger btn-sm btn-hlp" style="border: None;" role="button">Delete</span>.
-Please note that this neither changes any edit history nor prevents the user from signing up again.
+Note that this will not change any edit history or prevent the user from signing up again.

 ### Sidebar Preferences